 However, most women continue to suffer from occupational segregation in the workplace and rarely break through the so-called glass ceiling in public life which separates them from top-level management and professional positions.
 Again, even the few that push through to occupy top leadership/management positions face serious challenges that can and do circumscribe their performance in these positions.
 This is a serious concern as it reinforces existing stereotypes of women’s ability to perform at the top level of public life and thus perpetuates a vicious cycle of marginalization and disempowerment of women.

-If you were to give three pieces of advice to young women who aspire to fly high in their chosen fields of endeavor what will they be?
+If you were to give three pieces of advice to young women who aspire to fly high in their chosen fields of endeavour what will they be?

 The next generation of women is bombarded with so much pressure from the media and their peers.
 More than ever before, they need positive messages from healthy role models